Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints

-We have shown that the colour difference is empirically correlated with SN ejecta velocity \citep{Foley11:vel, Foley11:vgrad, Foley12:vel, Mandel14}.
-Measuring the ejecta velocity both removes this potential bias and improves the distance precision for any given SN.
-Since the colour change is restricted to $\lambda <$ 4500~\AA\ in the rest-frame, SNe across the {\it WFIRST} redshift range will be affected by different amounts.
+The color variation has been demonstrated to be empirically correlated with SN ejecta velocity \citep{Foley11:vel, Foley11:vgrad, Foley12:vel, Mandel14} and therefore measuring the ejecta velocity can remove this potential redshift-dependent bias and improve the distance precision.

+Since the color change correlation with ejecta velocity is restricted to $\lambda < 4500$~\AA\ in the rest frame, SNe across the {\it WFIRST} redshift range will be affected by different amounts.

-Although we could exclude all data blue-ward of 4500~\AA\, this would result in using only 35$\%$ of the pixels for a $z = 1.5$ SN~Ia, greatly diminishing the distance precision of these SNe.
+Although we could exclude all data blueward of 4500~\AA, this would result in using only $35\%$ of the pixels for a $z = 1.5$ SN~Ia, greatly diminishing the distance precision of these SNe.
 Alternatively, we should be able to use all data if we can measure a precise velocity.
-We have already shown that this is possible for ${\rm R} > 75$ if the data are of high quality \citep{Foley13:ca}.
-In fact, we measured a Si II velocity for a $z = 1.55$ SN~Ia \citep{Rodney12} with an ${\rm R} = 130$ spectrum \citep{Foley13:ca}.
+We have already shown that this measurement is possible for spectral resolution $R > 75$, if the data are of high quality \citep{Foley13:ca}.
+In fact, an $R = 130$ spectrum has already been used to measure a \ion{Si}{2} velocity for a $z = 1.55$ SN~Ia \citep{Rodney12}.